Pauric Mahony: De La Salle College

 Mahony first came to prominence as a hurler with De La Salle College in Waterford.
 He played in every grade before eventually joining the college's senior team.
 On 8 March 2008, he was just 15-years-old when he won a Harty Cup medal after lining out at left corner-forward in a 1-11 to 0-07 defeat of Thurles CBS in the final.
 On 19 April 2008, Mahony again lined out at left corner-forward when De La Salle College again faced Thurles CBS in the All-Ireland final.
 He top-scored with 1-03 from play and claimed a winners' medal following the 2-09 to 2-08 replay victory.

 Waterford Institute of Technology

 Mahony studied at the Waterford Institute of Technology and joined the senior hurling team in his second year at the institute.
 On 1 March 2014, he scored 0-04 from frees when he lined out at centre forward when Waterford IT defeated the Cork Institute of Technology by 0-17 to 0-12 to win the Fitzgibbon Cup.

 On 1 March 2015, Mahony was selected at centre-forward when Waterford IT faced the University of Limerick in the Fitzgibbon Cup final.
-He top scored with 0-08 in 0-21 to 3-12 draw.
-Mahony was again at centre-forward for the replay on 11 March 2015 but ended the game in the losing side after a 2-18 to 1-14 defeat.
+He top scored with 0-08 in a 0-21 to 3-12 draw.
+Mahony was again at centre-forward for the replay on 11 March 2015 but ended the game on the losing side after a 2-18 to 1-14 defeat.